linsanity19890723/cdk-codepipeline/README.md

-# I want to build a pipeline from CDK.
+# Build a pipeline from CDK which can update code to Lambda.

 This is my architecture diagram.